einsteinsbrd/toppel/README.md

 # Toppel - Online RPG Manager
 ## Description
-Toppel is an ongoing project to build a web application used supplement RPGs.
-It incorperates container technology and modern web frameworks to allow advanced robust UI/UX and easy portability.
+Toppel is an ongoing project to build a web application used to supplement RPGs.
+It incorporates container technology and modern web frameworks to allow advanced robust UI/UX and easy portability.
 Ultimately it should be able to be easily deployable to Heroku or AWS.

 ## Build Directions
 ### Dependencies